EricLeon/NHL-Point-Prediction/README.md

 - For the purposes of this project I will just predict a players output based on similar stats from previous years, however a potential enhancement idea will be to incorporate season-to-date data, which will provide an up to date prediction part way through the season (eventually employ online learning with a high learning rate so that we learn from new information quicker).

 - Therefore I have a supervised multiple regression problem, where I can apply batch learning.

-Getting the data:
-- For this project I found an NHL API which can be used to obtain previous years data.
-The API is not very well documented however using a source (https://hackernoon.com/retrieving-hockey-stats-from-the-nhls-undocumented-api-zz3003wrw) I was able to piece together how it works.
-I will need to use multiple API calls to first obtain every teams active roster for a particular season.
-Once I have the rosters I then make API calls to get player specific information for every player on each roster.
-*NOTE* that this API only contains data on currently active players.
-Therefore players who have retired will not be included in any years data.

-Cleaning the data: